 Choosing the right platform is a challenge.
 When I read Tweet me, message me, like me: using social media to facilitate pedagogical change within an emerging community of practice I was thinking about the ways my teaching team communicates.

 I work at a small k-12 private school.
 There are four full time teaching positions for grades 7-12.
 I know small… but good.
 We each teach multiple subjects.
 Since we are a small school everyone collaborates at some level or another.
 We don’t use social media to communicate but we do use social messaging services.

 Here is a breakdown of how most of our communication happens.

 WhatsApp: It is not my first choice for work communications but it is what works well for the other 7-12 team members.
 It works fine and we can easily use group messaging on different platforms (However, my phone died recently and I was not able to use it with out my phone working).

 Google Chat: I work very closely with our IT director and we use Google Chat all of the time to communicate.
 I also sometimes use it with our administrative assistants.

 Text messaging: Quick communication with the whole staff often takes place via text messaging.
 This is fine but it works different depending on what kind of phone you have.

 Google Hangouts: Students often message teachers via Hangouts.
 This is quick and I think all of us have it on our phones.

 Slack: I recently started using slack because our “division” started a channel and this allows me to talk with teachers all over the US and Canada.
-Unfortunately not many of the teachers are active in the channel.

 All of these groups are complimented by email and Zoom.